adam22gary/adam22gary.github.io/README.md

 #Usability considerations

-1. alt attribute on image tag
+1. alt attribute on image tag for accessibility
 2. title attribute on anchor tag, button, images and links
 3. The use of white space and padding to unclutter the website
-4. Content centered for desktop and mobile
+4. A responsive website on all devices
-5. Focus more on content and layout functions rather then strong background colors and
+5. The use of correct and relevant content - focus more on content and layout functions

 #Project plan: